Azure/Azure-Sentinel/Solutions/CohesitySecurity/Playbooks/SNOW-CreateAndUpdateIncident/readme.md

 * Go to _Logic Apps_.
 * Choose your app (playbook).
 * Select _Development Tools\API Connections_.
 * Select a connection you'd like to authorize.
+Usually, such a connection contains your playbook name.
+For example, if your playbook is called **My-SNOW-CreateAndUpdateIncident**, then the connection _can_ be called _Service-Now-_**My-SNOW-CreateAndUpdateIncident**.
-* Click on General\Edit API Connection.
+* Click on _General\Edit API Connection_.
-* Enter path to your instance, e.g. https://dev12345.service-now.com.
+* Enter path to your instance, e.g. dev12345.
 * Enter username.
 * Enter password.
 * Click Save.
+**Note:** Your ServiceNow credentials can be found in your ServiceNow instance account profile (see _Instance Action\Manage Instance Password_).

 Alternatively, you can follow these steps to achieve the same goal.
 This would be especially useful if the previous steps didn’t work for you.
 * Go to _Logic Apps_.